WorldCereal/ewoc_s1/README.rst

 To generate EWoC ARD, the ewoc_s1 CLI perform the following tasks:

 * Read or retrieve inputs S1 product ID from CLI arguments or from the worplan file
-* Retrieve the SRTM 1s data from `ESA Website <http://step.esa.int/auxdata/dem/SRTMGL1/>`_ or creodias data bucket or local ewoc bucket
+* Retrieve the SRTM 1s data from `ESA Website <http://step.esa.int/auxdata/dem/SRTMGL1/>`_ or creodias data bucket or ewoc bucket (on aws or creodias)
 * Download the S1 product ID from
-  * creodias s3 bucket
+  * creodias or aws s3 bucket
   * from api thanks to `EODAG <https://eodag.readthedocs.io/en/stable/#>`_ and `ewoc_dag <https://github.com/WorldCereal/ewoc_dataship>`_ if needed
 * Perform S1 calibration and projection to S2 grid thanks to `S1Tiling <https://gitlab.orfeo-toolbox.org/s1-tiling/s1tiling>`_
 * Perform the same operation with thermal noise removal deactivated to identify no acquisition data and to follow snap convention about thermal noise